kick back space

 Because kick back space is a new video conferencing platform, there were additional factors we needed to consider:

-2. Emulating a real life learning environment.
-Unlike other platforms, kick back space wants to emulate a learning environment as if everyone was in person.
-This also meant that we had to consider 3D elements that are not present in platforms like Zoom, Google Meets, etc.
+2. Emulating a real life learning environment: emulate a learning environment as if everyone was in person.
+We had to differentiate from the likes of Zoom, Google Meets, etc.

 Strategizing how to display content